 The accompanying unaudited condensed consolidated financial statements have been prepared on a going concern basis.
 The Company has historically funded its operations primarily by equity financings and convertible promissory notes prior to the Business Combination and subsequently funded its operations through cash proceeds obtained as part of the Business Combination and related private placement.
-As of June 30, 2022, the Company's existing sources of liquidity included cash and cash equivalents of \$104.3 million and marketable securities of \$96.4 million.
-The Company has a limited history of operations and has incurred negative cash flows from operating activities and loss from operating in the past as reflected in the accumulated deficit of \$1,576.4 million as of June 30, 2022.
+As of March 31, 2022, the Company's existing sources of liquidity included cash and cash equivalents of \$161.5 million and marketable securities of \$93.7 million.
+The Company has a limited history of operations and has incurred negative cash flows from operating activities and loss from operations in the past as reflected in the accumulated deficit of \$1,494.1 million as of March 31, 2022.
 The Company expects to continue to incur operating losses due to the investments it intends to make in its business, including the development of its products and services.
-The Company remains focused on managing its cash expenditures, including but not limited to, reducing its capital expenditures, consulting services and re-focusing its hiring efforts.
-In addition, the Company continues to evaluate opportunities to strengthen the Company's financial position, including through the issuance of additional equity securities or by entering into new financing arrangements, as appropriate.
-As an example, on August 2, 2022, the Company entered into a Common Stock Purchase Agreement with B. Riley Principal Capital II, LLC ("B. Riley"), which would allow the Company to sell newly issued shares of its Class A Common Stock to B. Riley in aggregate amount not to exceed \$100,000 or 19.99% of the aggregate outstanding Class A and Class B Common Stock of the Company as of August 2, 2022.
-See Note 17 - Subsequent Events for additional information about this financing arrangement.
-The Company expects that its existing sources of liquidity will be sufficient to fund operating and capital expenditure requirements through at least twelve (12) months fr
+Management continuously evaluates opportunities to strengthen the Company's financial position, including through the issuance of additional equity securities or by entering into new financing arrangements, as appropriate.
+However, the Company has adequate liquidity that it expects will be sufficient to fund operating and capital expenditure requirements through at least twelve (12) months from the date of issuance of these financial statements.